-c) Car and cycle parking facilities.

-d) Details of screen walls, fences and other means of enclosure.

-e) Details of existing and proposed ground levels and proposed finished floor levels and building heights.

-- f) Broadband connection infrastructure timetable for implementation. - h) Details of the pedestrian and cycle links through the site. - g) Details of undergrounding of overhead electricity cables. - i) A combined drainage, landscaping and street lighting plan. - j) Minor artefacts and structures (e.g furniture, play equipment, refuse or other storage units, signs, lighting).

-k) Soft landscape works showing planting plans; written specifications (including cultivation and other operations associated with plant and grass establishment); schedules of plants, noting species, plant sizes and proposed numbers/densities where appropriate; implementation programme.

-- I) Details of all open space and landscape infrastructure works including timing of delivery related to triggers for occupation of dwellings - m) Details and the timing of the diversion of footpath LWR/23/30 to run through the north of the site.

-The development shall be carried out in accordance with the approved details.

-Reason: To define the permission and ensure the development is carried out in a timely and appropriate way.

-7. All soft landscaping comprised in the approved details of landscaping shall be carried out in the first planting and seeding season following the first occupation of the building(s) or the completion of the development whichever is the sooner; All shrubs, trees and hedge planting shall be maintained free from weeds and shall be protected from damage by vermin and stock.
+- c) Car and cycle parking facilities. - d) Details of screen walls, fences and other means of enclosure. - e) Details of existing and proposed ground levels and proposed finished floor levels and building heights. - f) Broadband connection infrastructure timetable for implementation. - h) Details of the pedestrian and cycle links through the site. - g) Details of undergrounding of overhead electricity cables. - i) A combined drainage, landscaping and street lighting plan. - j) Minor artefacts and structures (eg furniture, play equipment, refuse or other storage units, signs, lighting). - k) Soft landscape works showing planting plans; written specifications (including cultivation and other operations associated with plant and grass establishment); schedules of plants, noting species, plant sizes and proposed numbers/densities where appropriate; implementation programme. - I) Details of all open space and landscape infrastructure works including timing of delivery related to triggers for occupation of dwellings - m) Details and the timing of the diversion of footpath LWR/23/30 to run through the north of the site. - n) Detailed design for SUDS basins and features to demonstrate how these will be sympathetically integrated into open spaces/green corridors. - o) Detailed designs for proposed play areas. - The development shall be carried out in accordance with the approved details. - Reason: To define the permission and ensure the development is carried out in a timely and appropriate way. - 7.
+All soft landscaping comprised in the approved details of landscaping (with the exception of Public Open Space) shall be carried out in the first planting and seeding season following the first occupation of the building(s) or the completion of the development whichever is the sooner; All shrubs, trees and hedge planting shall be maintained free from weeds and shall be protected from damage by vermin and stock.
 Any trees or plants which, within a period of five years, die, are removed, or become seriously damaged or diseased shall be replaced in the next planting season with others of a similar size and species, unless otherwise agreed in writing by the local planning authority, except where the planting relates to land within designated Public Open Space where the requirement for replacement planting is in perpetuity.
 All hard landscaping shall also be carried out in accordance with the approved details prior to the occupation of any part of the development or in accordance with a programme to be agreed in writing with the Local Planning Authority.